 Bridal Veil Falls

-Drive east through the town of Telluride along Colorado Avenue toward the east side of the box canyon.
-Continue past the Pandora Mill site on your left.
-Continue hiking on the road to go to the top of Bridal Veil Falls.
-You may drive to the bottom of the falls but a high clearance, 4-wheel drive is necessary.
+It is possible to drive to the bottom of Bridal Veil Falls, but the road is 4WD, high-clearance vehicles only.
 The road is very busy with hikers, bikers and 4-wheel drive traffic so driving should only be considered if you are unable to hike or bike.
-No vehicles are permitted beyond the top of the falls.
-The gate just before the power plant is the trailhead heading into the Bridal Veil Basin.
+No vehicles are permitted beyond the top of the falls (Black Bear Pass is one-way down to the falls).